 The International Agency for Research on Cancer (IARC) is part of the World Health Organization (WHO).
 One of its goals is to identify causes of cancer.

 IARC has not rated Agent Orange itself, but it classifies the phenoxy herbicides, including 2,4-D and 2,4,5-T, as “possibly carcinogenic to humans.”
 It lists 2,3,7,8-TCDD (dioxin) as “known to be carcinogenic to humans.”

 Environmental Protection Agency

 The US Environmental Protection Agency (EPA) maintains the Integrated Risk Information System (IRIS), an electronic database that has information on human health effects from exposure to substances in the environment.
 The EPA is now reviewing whether 2,3,7,8-TCDD (dioxin) is carcinogenic to humans.

 (For more information on the classification systems used by the NTP, IARC, and EPA, see Known and Probable Human Carcinogens.)

 Does Agent Orange cause any other health problems?

 Vietnam service, and Agent Orange exposure in particular, have also been studied for possible links to health problems other than cancer.

-In its report Veterans and Agent Orange, the Institute of Medicine has looked at the possible link between exposure to Agent Orange and other herbicides and several non-cancerous health conditions.
+In its report Veterans and Agent Orange, the IOM has looked at the possible link between exposure to Agent Orange and other herbicides and several non-cancerous health conditions.

 IOM: Links Between Herbicides (Including Agent Orange) and Other Health Effects